MasterChef Australia

 MasterChef Australia is an Australian competitive cooking reality show based on the original British MasterChef.
 It is produced by Endemol Shine Australia and screens on Network 10.

-Restaurateur and chef Gary Mehigan, chef George Calombaris and food critic Matt Preston served as the show's main judges until 2019, when they were replaced by Series 4 winner and chef Andy Allen, food critic Melissa Leong, and restaurateur and chef Jock Zonfrillo.
+Restaurateur and chef Gary Mehigan, chef George Calombaris and food critic Matt Preston served as the show's original hosts and judges until 2019, when they were replaced by Series 4 winner and chef Andy Allen, food critic Melissa Leong, and restaurateur and chef Jock Zonfrillo.
+After Zonfrillo's sudden death and Leong's departure, Allen was joined by Series 1 runner-up Poh Ling Yeow, food writer Sofia Levin and French chef Jean-Christophe Novelli.

-The series has also spawned five spin-off series: Celebrity MasterChef Australia, which featured celebrity contestants, Junior MasterChef Australia, which featured younger contestants, MasterChef Australia All-Stars, which featured returning contestants from the first three series, MasterChef Australia: The Professionals, which featured professional chefs as contestants, and the upcoming MasterChef: Dessert Masters, which will feature pastry chefs.
+The series has also spawned five spin-off series: Celebrity MasterChef Australia, which featured celebrity contestants, Junior MasterChef Australia, which featured younger contestants, MasterChef Australia All-Stars, which featured returning contestants from the first three series, MasterChef Australia: The Professionals, which featured professional chefs as contestants, and Dessert Masters, which featured professional pastry chefs.

 Format

 MasterChef Australia has a different format from that of the original British MasterChef and MasterChef Goes Large formats.
 Initial rounds consist of a large number of hopeful contestants from across Australia individually "auditioning" by presenting a food dish before the three judges in order to gain one of 50 semi-final places.
 Entrants must be over 18 years old and their main source of income cannot come from preparing and cooking fresh food in a professional environment.

 The semi-finalists then compete in several challenges that test their food knowledge and preparation skills.
-In Season 1, the top 50 competed until 20 were left, with the final 20 progressing to the main stage of the show.
-From Season 2 onwards, 24 contestants progress.
+In series 1, the top 50 competed until 20 were left, with the final 20 progressing to the main stage of the show.
+From series 2 onwards, 24 contestants progress.
 The contestants will then be whittled down through a number of individual and team-based cooking challenges and weekly elimination rounds until a winning MasterChef is crowned.
 The winner plays for a prize that includes chef training from leading professional chefs, the chance to have their own cookbook published, and A$250,000 in cash.